Vo7d/Vo7d/README.md

 # 👋 Welcome to My GitHub!

 Hey there!
-I'm vo7d, a passionate gamer, programmer, skateboarder, and 3D printing technician.
+I'm vo7d, a passionate gamer, programmer, skateboarder, beerdrinker, homelab enthusiast and 3D printing technician.
 This is the place where I bring together my hobbies, skills, and projects.
 Here’s a bit about me and what I’m up to:

 ---